 Which Plants Can I Grow in Seattle?

 When you think of Seattle, it’s easy for majestic vistas, fresh seafood, and the iconic Space Needle to jump to mind.
 However, you may not know how rife for growing opportunity the Emerald City can be for the aspiring gardener.
-Even with annual frost, the climate of Seattle is one of the more forgiving across the U.S. Milder weather also harbors a robust growing season for a wide variety of plants, from fruit trees to flowering perennials.
+Even with annual frost, the climate of Seattle is one of the more forgiving across the U.S. Milder weather also harbors a robust growing season for a wide variety of plants, from fruit trees to the best house plants for Seattle.

 Which Plants Grow Well in Seattle?

 Fruit trees do well in the more temperate and hospitable climate Seattle provides, and there are many beautiful flowers and plants that thrive just as vibrantly.
 Each love the warm and sunny summers of the area, many of which can be seen at one of the many local parks or arboretums.
 These spaces also provide real examples of how best to plant and nurture each!
 With this in mind, consider overwintering some plants that are maybe less resilient to the frost but can easily handle the warmer seasons.
-If you need some help with ideas, some great examples of flowering plants to grow in Seattle are:
+If you need some help with ideas, some great examples of the best options for flower gardens in Seattle are:

 Common Camas (Camassia quamash): Part of the lily family, this plant has bright green leaves that look similar to grass.
 However, this plant sprouts beautiful flowers that grow up to three feet tall, with blue or purple flowers that range from a light pastel to a deep stunning hue!
 This perennial blooms throughout April to June, prefers very wet areas with full sun, and will go dormant over the winter months.
 It is a favorite of local pollinators like bees!

 Seattle is an excellent spot for both warm and cold season vegetables, but be sure to look at your local planting schedules from a Farmer’s Almanac or similar source to bulletproof your plans.
-These are some great options for your Seattle garden:
+These are some great options for your Seattle planting zone:

 Cold Season Veggies: